-Previous Kev Recommended Action
+Previous Key Recommended Action

-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and IRS are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 South Africa has sufficient stocks of RDTs and ACTs for the diagnosis and treatment of malaria in health facilities.
-The necessary precautions including the provision of PPEs for health workers, including for vector control operators, are available for use against COVID-19.
-Additionally, all the insecticides (DDT and Deltamethrin) needed for IRS have been received and spraying has started in all the three provinces in time.
-Vector Control Ensure the IRS commodities are procured in time for the 2020 IRS campaigns Q3 2020 DDT was received by the second week of September and with Deltamethrin and PPEs available, IRS campaigns have started in all the three provinces
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and IRS are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 South Africa has sufficient stocks of ACTs for the treatment of malaria in health facilities.
+The necessary precautions including the provision of PPEs for health workers including for vector control operators, are available to protect against COVID-19.
+Shipment of insecticides (DDT) is underway for the planned DDT spraying in Q4